 How do you practice for the Mensa IQ test?

-Sites like this one provide questions that mirror the first portion of the Mensa test, the Wonderlic test.
-Our 50 question cognitive ability test provides a similar experience and similar types of questions to that portion of the test.
+Sites like this one provide questions that are similar to many questions on the standard Mensa test.
+Our 50 question cognitive ability test provides a similar experience and similar types of questions to help you prepare.

 Practice tests are also given to those that request them through Mensa.
 These can be taken at home to see where you place and know what to expect on the actual test.
 Their practice tests consist of 60 questions that have to be answered in 40 minutes.